hoc081098/Refresh-Token-Sample/README.md

 # Refresh Token Sample

 - When multiple request hits 404 (HTTP_UNAUTHORIZED), single "Refresh token request" will be executed.
-- After refresh successfully, all pending request will be executed sequentially.
+- After refresh successfully, all pending request will be executed concurrency.

 # Run local server
 ```